axelarnetwork/axelar-examples/README.md

 1. To deploy the dApp, run:

-  `node scripts/deploy examples/nft-linker <local|testnet>`
+  `node scripts/deploy examples/nft-linker [local|testnet]`

   A single NFT is minted to the deployer (`0xBa86A5719722B02a5D5e388999C25f3333c7A9fb`) on each chain.

 2. To test it, run:

-  `node scripts/test examples/nft-linker <local|testnet> "<source-chain>" "<destination-chain>"`
+  `node scripts/test examples/nft-linker [local|testnet] "<source-chain>" "<destination-chain>"`

-  Don't worry about sending a duplicate NFT to a chain.
+  It's not possible to send a duplicate NFT to a chain.
 The dApp fails when the NFT is already at the destination-chain.

 #### Example